hitorilabs/hitorilabs.github.io/content/posts/super_neets.md

 It's all probably just part of a funny bit.

-> \> george hotz is a smart... if only he fixed his ego
+> \> george hotz is smart... if only he fixed his ego

 Look past the fun and eccentric persona and you'll realize these are good people who are actually cracked all around: